nzfeng/MsFit/README.md

 * To determine semantic content (like "grid" relating to the topic "crossword"), will likely leverage others' NLP tools to generate topic tags.
 Copy Wikipedia tags?
 * [WordNet](https://wordnet.princeton.edu/).
 Useful structure/classifications, also doesn't seem to have pop culture, etc. Has a C API.
 * The more I research, the more I'm leaning towards just compiling a wordlist (no structure or tags.)
 (Only sorting is done by word length)
+* Filtering words that are uncommon, inelegant; refer to people, places, cultural phenomena; for short words (< 7 letters), avoid common crossword-ese, plurals or other derivatives, and multi-word phrases; for long entries, avoid phrases with more than 3 words.

 # Fill algorithm
 Ultimately the fill algorithm will be some variant of BFS or DFS...
 Here are some options: